darkTemplar/Jetsons/term1/BehavioralCloning/behavioral_cloning_report.md

 ii) Increase batch size from default of 32 in keras to 64, 128, 256.
 Once again ModelCheckpoint indicated no significant validation loss reduction was achieved by increasing batch size from 32.

-iii) Reduced the number of nodes in the first fully connected layer from 1164 to 500
+iii) Remove one of the fully connected layers (the one with 50 noedes, as can be seen in the NVIDIA CNN architecture above).

 iv) Removed 2 Convolutional layers

-v) Add max pooling to the existing Convolutional layers and added dropout to the fully connected layer
+v) Add max pooling to the existing Convolutional layers and added dropout to the fully connected layer.
+The dropout on fully connected layers did not increase validation accuracy so ended up removing it.
+Also ended up removing max pooling on the last convolutional layer.

 All of the above steps led to a decrease in validation loss dropping it to around 0.0058 (Corresponding training loss was 0.0048)